Stock futures trade cautiously following Friday's rout

 Japan’s Nikkei average finished the day up 0.6 percent.

-In Europe, London’s FTSE opened down 0.1 percent, Germany’s DAX is little changed and France’s CAC lower by 0.2 percent.
+In Europe, London’s FTSE traded down 0.4 percent, Germany’s DAX added 0.1 percent and France’s CAC lower by 0.5 percent.